 An omnichannel approach creates significant opportunities for cross-pollination.
 Data gathered from marketplace sales can be used to develop more personalized direct-to-consumer marketing and in-store experiences.

-Data collection is more granular allowing better personalisation based on variables such as geographical location.
+Collection of data is more granular, thus allowing better personalisation based on variables such as customer locations.
 Data can also be tracked in real time, making it easier to address issues as they crop up.

 Complementary online and offline sales channels also offer advantages for last mile fulfillment.
 Since last-mile delivery is often more expensive than in-store pick-ups, 68 percent of U.S. consumers have used click and collect options.

 £20,000 for the first iteration of a custom marketplace compares very favourably with the outlay required for a new store of modest proportions.
 Annual retail rent in the UK ranges from £1,030 in Cardiff to £14,355 in London’s West End.
 That’s between £103,000 and £1,435,500 a year for a small convenience store!